 Due to its increasing popularity, resorts have started to surface in the island, so If you don’t feel like camping at the beach, you have other more comfortable options.
 This island is about 90 kilometers away from Manila.
 You can get here within three to four hours.

 For those who want a beach destination while doing some scuba diving, Anilao, Batangas is one of the closest places to Manila.
 It boasts rich underwater resources with famous diving sites such as Eagle Point, Devil Point, Mainit Point, Twin Rocks, and Secret Bay.

 From colorful coral reefs to rare species of fish, you’d definitely be in awe of the beauty of Anilao.
-There are many resorts here too, most of which offering diving tours and classes.
+There are many Batangas beach resorts here too, most of which offer diving tours and classes.

 You can snorkel and still have a taste of this beauty for those who don't dive.
 Another great thing about visiting Anilao is its proximity to other attractions in Batangas, including Mt.
 Gulugod Baboy, which you can hike, and Sepoc Beach and Sombrero Island for a complete beach getaway.

 They may not be located exactly in Anilao, but a quick island hopping trip will give you access to a host of other beautiful beaches in Batangas.
 Travel time to Anilao from Manila is just two hours, with a distance of over 100 kilometers.

 From Batangas resorts facing the South China Sea directly to luxurious beachfront that gives you a taste of paradise, Nasugbu has it all.
 This first-class municipality also over 100 kilometers away from Manila, about a two-hour drive.
 It is so big that even its coastline feels like an unlimited stretch of white sand beaches.